Fit Testing Scheduler -Click to schedule a fit test

 3M 1860s are available through Lawson.

-2.)
-Moldex/Inovel 1500 series N95 Respirator (Healthcare Particulate Respirator and Surgical Mask)
+3.)
+Moldex 1500 series N95 Respirator (Health Care Particulate Respirator and Surgical Mask)

 Safety Data Sheets (SDS) for Bitrex & Saccharin

-Instructions for 3M Versaflo TR-300+ Powered Air Purifying Respirator (PAPR) -For staff who wear a beard for religious or medical reasons
+Quick User Instructions 3M Versaflo TR-300+ Powered Air Purifying Respirator (PAPR) Particulates Only (not for chemical use)

 Inspection, Cleaning and Storage Technical Bulletin

-8. If you hear an audible alarm, it is the low battery alarm and the battery should be replaced with charged batteries which are available in the EH&S Office.
+6. Fully charged batteries should operate PAPR for 4-8 hours.
+If you hear an audible alarm, it is the low battery alarm and the batteries should be replaced.

 7. After each use, turn off blower.
 Between uses, clean exterior of the PAPR components and hood with hospital approved disinfection wipes (wear nitrile gloves) prior to placing back into carrying bag.
 If hood is heavily soiled or damaged, discard and contact EH&S for a replacement.

 8. Charged batteries, and replacement hoods, filters, protective sleeves are available in the EH&S office.

 9. Prior to returning PAPR to EH&S, use the disinfection wipes to clean the outer surfaces of the PAPR and discard the hood.
 Record date returned and length of time worn on sign out form in EH&S office.
 Any questions, contact EH&S at 4-6783.
 Revised 3/23/20